Skip Punta Cana in the Dominican Republic. Head to Santo Domingo Instead.

-It then became a popular place for bathing.
 The park is marked by a giant collapsed cave ceiling, which creates an entrance into the river and the smaller caves.
 With the sun, the azure water sparkles and becomes see-through.
 In the Dominican heat, the allure of the water becomes almost impossible to resist.

 Sadly (OK, thankfully), bathing and swimming were banned in the 1970s, so you're forced to stand there and fantasize about splashing into the cool, still river.

 In one of the caves, you can board a small boat, pulled by hand.
 At the risk of giving away the surprise, I'll tell you that this is the best part of the visit.
 As you float to the belly of the cave, you think you'll meet a wall.
-When you get off on the other side, ready to enjoy its cool darkness, you're flooded by unexpected light.
+But when you get off on the other side, ready to enjoy its cool darkness, you're flooded by unexpected light.

 It's a sight so mesmerizing, that it's worth visiting the park just for it.